e-marshall/sentinel1_rtc/intro.md

 # Introduction

-This tutorial will demonstrate various ways to access, process, and work with Sentinel-1 Synthetic Aperture Radar (SAR) Radiometrically Terrain Corrected (RTC) imagery using the python package and open source project [xarray](https://docs.xarray.dev/en/stable/#), and a number of other open source software packages.
-These notebooks are designed to show examples of data access, manipulation, processing, and exploratory analytical workflows with complex datasets as well as to demonstrate common functionality for working with multi-dimensional gridded data using xarray.
+This tutorial will demonstrate various ways to access, process, and work with Sentinel-1 Synthetic Aperture Radar (SAR) Radiometrically Terrain Corrected (RTC) imagery using the python package and open source project [xarray](https://docs.xarray.dev/en/stable/#), and a number of other open-source software packages.
+These notebooks are designed to show examples of data access, manipulation, processing, and exploratory analytical workflows with complex datasets and demonstrate common functionality for working with multi-dimensional gridded data using xarray.

 # Overview